-HONORS AND ACTIVITIES: Clarke Honors College, Honors Ambassador, NRHC Research Conference, Salisbury University’s Mamma Mia, SGA, Library Circulation Desk Assistant
+Activities: Clarke Honors College, Honors Ambassador, NRHC Research Conference, Bobbi Biron Theatre Program, Sophanes Theatre Club (President), Saunterer Writer, SGA, Library Circulation Desk Assistant

-I never expected to be able to conduct research as a freshman.
-Moreover, as a student with a liberal arts major, I was never sure whether or not I would have opportunities to do any substantial research at all.
+I have always been interested in research, but coming into college with a major in the humanities I wasn't sure it would be possible for me.
+I think many freshmen coming into the humanities feel like research is not meant for them or doesn't fit into their fields.
 Through the Clarke Honors College I was able to start conducting and presenting my own research as a freshman.
 Research allows students to not only study their field, but to become a part of it.
 This was an incredible thing to experience as a freshman, and only increased my drive to continue to look for research opportunities.
 As a URF I hope to be able to help and encourage other students to jump into the world of research as early into their college careers as possible, specifically those students who come from more artistic and social science backgrounds who may not know all of the possibilities out there for research in their field.

-HONORS AND ACTIVITIES: 2022 NIH Summer Intern, President of Women in Leadership, Secretary for the American Society for Biochemistry and Molecular Biology, Parliamentarian of Medical Career Society, Angela Freeman Lab
+Honors and Activities: 2022 NIH Summer Intern, 2023 Research Fulbright Semi-Finalist, Dean’s List, Omicron Delta Kappa, President for the American Society for Biochemistry and Molecular Biology, Angela Freeman Lab

 My first year at Salisbury University made me realize that I quickly had to adapt to numerous changes.
 I thought that in my first year in college, I would be able to connect with a research professor and engage in hands-on lab work, however COVID delayed my ability to start working in a lab and pushed back my plan to participate in research by a year.
 However, in summer 2021 when restrictions had lessened, I was fortunate enough to have the opportunity to shadow a doctor whose interests aligned with mine.
 In Fall 2021, in-person instruction resumed fully, which was a relief for me since I am more of a traditional and hands-on learner.
 Also, clubs started meeting in person, which prompted me to ask a Medical Careers Society club member what research was available.
 They directed me to Dr. Freeman, which marked the start of my research experience.
 I became an undergraduate research fellow so that I could help be a student ambassador and role model who connects students to faculty and mentors that implement their research of interest.
 My biggest goal is to help push students towards developing creative projects that will help grow and support undergraduate research at our institute.